VishnuM049/Observal/README.md

 Teams building AI tooling with Cursor, Kiro, Claude Code, Gemini CLI, and VS Code face common challenges:

-- **Distribution** — No central marketplace for internal MCP servers and agents.
+- No central marketplace for internal MCP servers and agents
-- **Standardization** — No way to enforce uniform quality and documentation across submissions.
+- No way to enforce uniform quality and documentation across submissions
-- **Observability** — No visibility into how tools perform in real developer workflows.
+- No visibility into how tools perform in real developer workflows
-- **Improvement** — No data-driven way to identify bottlenecks (prompt quality, RAG relevance, tool call efficiency).
+- No data-driven way to identify bottlenecks (prompt quality, RAG relevance, tool call efficiency)
-- **Feedback** — No portal for users to report issues or request improvements.
+- No portal for users to report issues or request improvements

 Observal solves all of these as a single, self-hosted platform.

 ## Features

-- **MCP Server Registry** — Submit, validate, review, and distribute MCP servers via CLI.
+- MCP Server Registry: Submit, validate, review, and distribute MCP servers via CLI
+- Agent Registry: Create, manage, and distribute AI agents with bundled MCP configs
-- **Automated Validation** — 2-stage pipeline: clone & inspect + manifest validation.
+- Automated Validation: 2-stage pipeline (clone and inspect + manifest validation)
-- **Admin Review Workflow** — Approve or reject submissions with role-based access control.
+- Admin Review Workflow: Approve or reject submissions with role-based access control
-- **Multi-IDE Config Generation** — One-click install configs for Cursor, VS Code, Kiro, Claude Code, Windsurf, and Gemini CLI.
+- Multi-IDE Config Generation: One-click install configs for Cursor, VS Code, Kiro, Claude Code, Windsurf, and Gemini CLI
+- Telemetry Ingestion: Collect tool call and agent interaction events into ClickHouse
+- Dashboards and Metrics: Track downloads, latency, error rates, and acceptance rates
+- Feedback Portal: Rate and review MCP servers and agents
+- SLM Evaluation Engine: LLM-as-judge scoring with scorecards, version comparison, and bottleneck detection
-- **CLI-First Design** — Full-featured CLI for submission, discovery, installation, and admin review.
+- CLI-First Design: Full-featured CLI for every operation
-- **Role-Based Access** — Admin, Developer, and User roles with API key authentication.
+- Role-Based Access: Admin, Developer, and User roles with API key authentication
-- **Download Tracking** — Track adoption of MCP servers across the organization.
-- **Search & Filtering** — Find MCP servers by name, description, or category.

 ## Tech Stack